alishasrivas/Coordin8/team/m2/features.md

 ## Notify Invited Users and Availability Submission

-After creating the event and inviting other users, this feature will send a notification to the invitees.
+After creating the event and specifying the invitees, this feature will send a notification to the invitees.
 These notifications will link to a form that inquires the invitees for their availability.
 The invitee will view the initial days and time ranges specified by the inviter and select when they are available during those times.

 ### Send Notifications

 **Size**: medium

 **Points**: 3